stackify/stackify-log-nodejs/README.md

 stackify.warn(message [, meta1, ... , metaN])
 stackify.error(message [, meta1, ... , metaN])
 ```

-Message must be a string
+Message must be a string.
 meta1 ... metaN - a list of additional parameters of any type.
 The timestamp will be added to every message by default.